thuchula6792/uq-vae/README.md

-# Paper:
-The paper associated with this code is titled
-"Solving Bayesian Inverse Problems via Variational Autoencoders" and can be found at: https://arxiv.org/abs/1912.04212

 # Overview:
 We developed a variational inference based theoretical framework for uncertainty quantification in Bayesian inverse problems.
 Implementability of this theory is